cloudera-labs/terraform-cdp-modules/modules/terraform-cdp-deploy/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform Module for CDP Deployment

-This module contains resource files and example variable definition files for deployment of Cloudera Data Platform (CDP) Public Cloud environment and Datalake creation on AWS or Azure.
+This module contains resource files and example variable definition files for deployment of Cloudera Data Platform (CDP) Public Cloud environment and Datalake creation on AWS, Azure or GCP.

 ## Usage